M-arcus/cloudron-docs/docs/documentation/cli.md

 Node 4.x.

 The Cloudron CLI is **NOT** intended to be installed on the Cloudron.
-The Cloudron CLI is not actively tested on Mac or Windows but is known to work with varying success.
+The Cloudron CLI is not actively tested on Windows but is known to work with varying success.
-If you use Windows/Mac, we recommend using a VM.
+If you use Windows, we recommend using a Linux VM instead.

 ## Updating Cloudron CLI